ncatlab/nlab-content/pages/9/4/6/6/6649/content.md

 The following examples are all for $V=Set$, restricted to the conical case.

-* The class of small [[products]] is saturated, as is the class of finite products.
-The latter is the saturation of the finite class containing only [[terminal objects]] and binary products.
+* The class of small [[products]] is not saturated; its saturation includes all $\Delta_D 1$ where $D$ has local initial objects.
+Similarly, the class of finite products is not saturated; the saturation of this coincides with the saturation of the finite class containing only [[terminal objects]] and binary products.

-* The class of [[L-finite limits]] is saturated; it is the saturation of the class of [[finite limits]].
+* The class of [[L-finite limits]] is saturated with respect to conical weights (but not in the sense of the definition above); it is the saturation of the class of [[finite limits]].
 It is also the saturation of the finite class containing only terminal objects and [[pullbacks]], and the saturation of the class containing only finite products and [[equalizers]].

-* The class of [[connected limits]] is saturated.
+* The class of [[connected limits]] is saturated with respect to conical weights.
 It is the saturation of the class consisting of [[wide pullbacks]] and equalizers.
 Similarly, the class of L-finite connected limits is the saturation of the finite class of pullbacks and equalizers.
 See also [[pullback]] and [[wide pullback]] for their saturations.

 There are also interesting examples for other $V$.